Oral small molecules for rare diseases

 Based in Leiden, Netherlands, our company is leading the development of innovative small molecules for rare diseases.
 With advanced chemistry, our clinical candidates are backed by extensive pre-GLP toxicology and are gearing up for GLP toxicology studies.

-Targeting GCN2 to Combat Charcot-Marie-Tooth Disease
+Targeting GCN2 to combat Charcot-Marie-Tooth disease

 Charcot-Marie-Tooth (CMT) is a debilitating inherited neurological disorder that affects motor and sensory functions in the hands and feet, impacting approximately 126,000 people in the US and 2.6 million worldwide.
 Research has linked CMT to genetic alterations in tRNA synthetases, such as GARS, which are crucial for tRNA loading with amino acids.
 These alterations can lead to significant motor neuropathy, characterized by disabling muscle weakness and potential immobility.